setsumi/checksum/README.md

 # checksum
-checksum - various hash sums for a string of text
+Various hash sums for a string of text.